Framework for Decision Making

-I value decision-making as a critical skill, and this site repeatedly covers that topic.
+I think decision-making is the most critical skill, and this site repeatedly covers that topic.
 In this post, I want to dig deeper into what a good decision is.
-First, how can we define a good choice?
-Unsatisfingly, I don’t think we can proceed much because there’s no global truth about a good choice.
-For example, a high salary can be valuable for some people, but others may consider a less worldly life more desirable.
-For 80-year-old investors, reliability is critical, but for a 20-year-old, expected gains can be more meaningful.
-Thus, for a good choice, we need standards to evaluate.
-For individuals, the standard can be personal values, and for corporations, it can be visions.
+First, how can we define it?
+As I think about it more, it looks obvious there’s no globally shared standard.
+For example, some people may feel a high salary is definitely desirable, but others may consider a less worldly life more meaningful.
+For 80-year-old investors, reliability is critical, but for a 20-year-old, expected gains can be essential.
+Thus, for a good decision, we need standards to evaluate.
+The standard can be personal values for individuals, and for corporations, it can be visions.

 Even with the same standard, different contexts (environments and assets) may define desirable choices differently.
 For example, even though Facebook’s founder and Kakao’s founder had a similar vision to connect people, their contexts were very different, requiring very different fine choices to thrive.
 For Zuckerberg, born in an affluent family, it was a great decision to drop out of college and start the business immediately at 19 with strong momentum.
 On the other hand, it was wise of Kim to graduate college first and work for years in a large company to accumulate experience and assets.
 At 19, Kim had no coding education, no financial backing or VCs, and only had a mandatory civil duty to fulfill for 2-3 years, so it probably wouldn’t have folded nicely if he had started a business then.
 Moreover, I think good choices continuously change.
 As described, values and contexts define a good decision, and as decisions affect values and contexts back, the following good decisions can gradually change.